-- WCAP will seek to access and utilize interpreter and translator services as needed to assure clear communication with families as is possible. - Services will be provided at no cost to the family upon approval by the Early Childhood Director. - When a family who speaks a language other than English enrolls the following steps should be followed: - o Take the family's information on the intake form to the extent possible. - o Notify the Family Service Coordinator with the name of the client and the preferred language. - Staff shall seek to engage interpretation services in the family's home language for the completion of the application.
-Agreements to purchase interpretation services will be approved by the Family Service Coordinator or Early Childhood Director. - Any questions around ability to provide interpretation services should be sent to the Family Services Coordinator.
+- 1. Whenever possible, families will be communicated with their home or preferred language.
+WCAP will seek to use an interpreter or translator services as needed to assure clear communication with families as possible. - 2.
+Services will be provided at no cost to the family upon approval by the Early Childhood Director. - 3.
+When a family who speaks a language other than English enrolls in the program, staff will: - a.
+Take the family's information on the intake form to the extent possible. - b.
+Notify the Family Services Manager with the name of the client and the preferred language. - c.
+Seek to engage interpretation services in the family's home language for the completion of the application.
+Agreements to purchase interpretation services will be approved by the Family Services Manager or Early Childhood Director. - 4.
+Any questions around ability to provide interpretation services should be sent to the Family Services Manager.